 Finally, this site does not list any names associated with it, thereby completely lacking transparency.

 Read our profile on the United States government and media.

 Funded by / Ownership

 USSA News does not disclose ownership and a Whois search reveals domain information is redacted for privacy.
-The website is funded through online advertising and donations.
+Online advertising, donations, and a store that sells conservative-themed merchandise generate revenue.

 Analysis / Bias

 In review, USSA News uses moderately loaded language in headlines and articles: Russia Warns of Global Conflict over Nuclear Pact Collapse and highly emotional wording such as this ‘Pspin’ Psaki Dodges Post Report on Crackhead Hunter Biden Business Partner’s 19 White House Visits.
 Sometimes they source their information well, but it is often from other right-wing sites with a mixed factual track record.
 For example, they use the Daily Signal and Christian Post as sources of information.
 Both of these sources have Mixed factual ratings by our standards.

 They also sometimes link to questionable sources such as Conservative Fighters, or known purveyors of misinformation such as Mike Lindell, which has a poor track record with fact-checkers.
 Lastly, all articles on this website favor the right and/or libertarian positions.